 What type of COVID-19 response have we seen from startups?

 Startups are working on things as varied as new personal protective equipment (PPE), vaccine technology, and ways to test and trace the spread of the virus.
 Several Johns Hopkins startups stand out as having scaled or pivoted to meet these needs.

 One of those companies is emocha Mobile Health, which for years has been working on a mobile application for disease surveillance.
 Over time they have tracked tuberculosis and addiction, as well as medication adherence.
 The Johns Hopkins Health System is now using emocha to track COVID-19 symptoms of their 7,500 doctors, nurses, and staff to determine whether they are safe to come to work.
 Emocha happened to be the perfectly suited solution for this scenario, and it is now being used more broadly because of the newly identified need.

-Another startup that has risen to the occasion is ClearMask, which, as the name implies, makes transparent facemasks – solving a crucial accessibility challenge for hearing-impaired patients.
+Another startup that has risen to the occasion is ClearMask, which, as the name implies, makes transparent facemasks – solving a crucial accessibility challenge for deaf and hard of hearing patients.
 The company has seen a more than 400-fold increase in weekly orders compared to pre-COVID numbers and is planning to supply millions of masks in the coming months.